phyxolog/mpsd/README.md

 Commands:
   scan     Scan input file
-  extract  Extract streams from input file help     Print this message or the help of the given subcommand(s)
+  extract  Extract streams from input file inject   Inject streams back to the input file from the given folder help     Print this message or the help of the given subcommand(s)

 Options: